MRGilak/moonwalk/_notes/Computer Science/Cryptography/Cryptography.md

 layout: note
 title: "Cryptography"
 date: 2025-08-19
-excerpt: "Cryptography involves encrypting messages to secure communication.
-It uses ciphers to protect information from unauthorized access."
+excerpt: "Cryptography involves using ciphers to securely communicate messages.
+It is a key field in modern world communication."
 ---

 #cryptography #computer-science